Tinku1001/WeatherApp/README.md

 # WeatherApp

-#click On this Link to use this weather website:-weather-app-mauve-iota.vercel.app
+[You can visit this website by using this link:] (weather-app-mauve-iota.vercel.app)